CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 Fixed-size (but not variable-size) arrays can be stored as a multi-channel texture.
 This is useful for encoding vector-valued properties.

-This is accomplished by declaring the property as an `ARRAY` type with `componentCount` no more than 4 (corresponding to the 4 RGBA channels).
+This is accomplished by defining the property as an `ARRAY` type with `componentCount` no more than 4 (corresponding to the 4 RGBA channels).

 The example below demonstrates representing a `vec3` using a 3-channel image.
 The red channel stores the x-component, the green channel stores the y-component, and the blue channel stores the z-component.